christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 who loves her father", or simply "father-loving").
 She was also married to two of her brothers and her uncle as listed previously.
 This is how incestuous this family was.

+This book challenges mainstream historiography.
+My methodologies are: archaeological and numismatic evidence, linguistic and etymological analysis, and historical correlation and timeline analysis.
+The sources that inspired my work are listed in the 'Bibliography' section at the end of the book.

 **1 Name and Title Meanings**